 The Australian red meat industry is intrinsically connected with the land and its natural resources, which is why it takes its environmental responsibilities seriously.

-The Australian red meat and livestock industry's goal is to be carbon neutral by 2030 (CN30).
+The Australian red meat and livestock industry's goal is to be carbon neutral.

 Stuart Austin and his family are passionate about the stewardship of soil, water, plants and animals on their cattle farm.